Erudika/para-cli/README.md

 	  new-key                                Generates a new secret key and saves it to config.json new-jwt                                Generates a new JWT super token to be used for app authentication new-app <name> --name --shared         Creates a new Para app.
-Only works if you have the keys for the "root" app export                                 Exports all data from the app's table import <file>                          Imports data from a previously exported ZIP archive ping                                   Tests the connection to the Para server
+Only works if you have the keys for the "root" app delete-app <id>                        Deletes an existing Para app.
+Only works for child apps, not the "root" app export                                 Exports all data from the app's table import <file>                          Imports data from a previously exported ZIP archive ping                                   Tests the connection to the Para server